cyclejs/old-website/_posts/2015-01-22-documentation.md

 - `container :: String|HTMLElement` the DOM selector for the element (or the element itself) to contain the rendering of the VTrees.
 - `customElements :: Object` a collection of custom element definitions.
 The key of each property should be the tag name of the custom element, and the value should be a function defining the implementation of the custom element.
-This function follows the same contract as the top-most `app`
+This function follows the same contract as the top-most `main`
 function: input are driver responses, output are requests to drivers.

 #### Return: